 The inside of the gall bladder after removal.
 The chronic thickening is apparent.

-The pathology report on the gall bladder
+The pathology report on this gall bladder

-This is the analysis of the stones found in the gall bladder
+This is the analysis of these stones